intershop/helm-charts/charts/icm-as/README.md

 ### License file

-A license file could either be profided via configmap or [Azure Key Vault Provider for Secrets Store CSI Driver](https://docs.microsoft.com/de-de/azure/aks/csi-secrets-store-driver).
+A license file could either be provided with `helm install ... --set-file license.configMap.content=./license.xml` via ConfigMap or using an [Azure Key Vault Provider for Secrets Store CSI Driver](https://docs.microsoft.com/de-de/azure/aks/csi-secrets-store-driver).
+Both types are configured in the `values.yaml`.

 ### Persistence